proofgeist/ek-cursor-rules/README.md

 ## Usage

+### Automatic Usage (Recommended)
+Use the import scripts to set up rules in your projects.
+The AI assistant will automatically follow the imported rules.

+### Manual Usage
 These `.mdc` files work automatically with AI assistants that support Cursor rules.
 The assistant will:

 1. **Plan** - Start with or create a project plan